Gani-23/summit/README.md

 # Summit 2024

-The **Capybara** project is a full-stack Kubernetes-based application that uses **Terraform** for provisioning the infrastructure and **Helm** for managing Kubernetes deployments.
+The **Summit** project is a full-stack Kubernetes-based application that uses **Terraform** for provisioning the infrastructure and **Helm** for managing Kubernetes deployments.
 The project demonstrates a microservices architecture and showcases various services and their interactions through the `projectfiles` folder.

 ## Project Overview